hivemq/dcos-service/README.md

 2. Open Grafana and add the Prometheus data source.

-3. Create a new dashboard by importing the following template
+3. Create a new dashboard by importing the `HiveMQ-Prometheus.json` file.

-TODO template linken

 4. Choose your Prometheus data source